openebs-archive/openebs-docs/docs/upgrade.md

      kubectl get ds -o yaml  -n openebs| grep -i image |  grep -i quay | grep -v metadata
      ```

-   - This step will do the pre-upgrade job and install the blockdevice CR for each disks attached to the Node.
+   - Ensure that you are inside of upgrade script directory (openebs/k8s/upgrades/0.9.0-1.0.0/).
+This step will do the pre-upgrade job and install the blockdevice CR for each disks attached to the Node.
 Run below command to perform pre-upgrade operations on OpenEBS related components.

      ```
      ./pre-upgrade.sh <openebs_installed_namespace>
      ```

      Eg:

      ```
      ./pre-upgrade.sh openebs